 The price of our ADSs has been and is likely to continue to be volatile and could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, like the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
 A number of Chinese companies have listed their securities on U.S. stock markets.
-The securities of some of these companies have experienced significant volatility, including price declines in connection with their initial public offerings.
+The securities of many of these companies have experienced significant volatility.
 The trading performances of these Chinese companies' securities after their offerings may affect the attitudes of investors toward Chinese companies listed in the United States in general and consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
 Furthermore, the stock market in general has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of companies like us.
 These broad market and industry fluctuations may adversely affect the market price of our ADSs.
 Volatility or a lack of positive performance in our ADS price may also adversely affect our ability to retain key employees, most of whom have been granted options or other equity incentives.